SuzSch/Verde-Ephemera/ReasearchAndPlanningLog.md

 * 3:55 Work on Figma flowchart for structure.
 * 4:29 Continue to work on flowchart of structure.
 * 5:00 Add more detail and styling ideas to flowchart.
+* 5:30 Add image place holders and build out styling and structure.